cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 kubectl get caliconodestatus my-caliconodestatus-1 -o yaml

 ```

+## Issues:
+Manually created calico user kubeconfig was never copied into place.
+Manually created has no current context, so it polled localhost:8080, which makes no sense
+Manually created file missing permission: User "calico-cni" cannot list resource "services" in API group "" in the namespace "kube-system"
+So even if it is copied into place, its fucked
+Auto generated kubeconfig file is fucked: couldn't get current server API group list: the server has asked for the client to provide credentials
+sudo cp /usr/share/host/guest/generated/users/calico-cni.kubeconfig /etc/cni/net.d/calico-kubeconfig
+something else updated the kubeconfig to employ user "calico-cni-plugin", which has a different role.
+Solution: DONT COPY Manually created kubeconfig onto nodes calico-kubeconfig!

 Finally, we need to clear any existing static routes, so reboot each host.

 ## Validate progress so far